TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-users-edituserprofile.md

 ## **Recommended steps**

 1. For a user whose source of authority is Windows Server AD, update [synchronized properties](https://docs.microsoft.com/azure/active-directory/hybrid/reference-connect-sync-attributes-synchronized) for the user in Windows Server AD, and wait for the next synchronization cycle to complete.
 Then the updated properties will be visible in Azure AD.<br>
-2. Only a global administrator or user administrator of Azure AD can update most properties of a user in Azure AD.
-If you are not in one of these roles, you must have an administrator update the properties for you, or add you to one of these roles.<br>
+2. Only a Global administrator or User administrator of Azure AD can update most properties of a user in Azure AD.
+If you are not in one of these roles, you must have an administrator update the properties for you or add you to one of these roles.<br>
-3. Only a global administrator can update authentication contact info for another user.
+3. Only a Global administrator can update authentication contact info for another user.
 A user can update their own authentication contact info on their [Access Panel Profile](https://account.activedirectory.windowsazure.com/r/#/profile).<br>

 ## **Recommended documents**